fecet/vicode/README.md

 ## Breaking changes

-- From v0.0.8, you no longer need to manually enter ports.
-You can now select from a list of active ports and their associated directories.
-Please update vim-shareedit to the latest version to use this feature.
+- The plugin has been renamed from ShareEdit to Vicode.
+Old commands are still available for backward compatibility but will show deprecation warnings.
+- Configuration directories have been moved from `~/.config/shareedit` to `~/.config/vicode` (Unix) and from `%APPDATA%\shareedit` to `%APPDATA%\vicode` (Windows).

 ## Available Commands

 ### VSCode Commands

-- `Connect to vim-shareedit`: Connect to a ShareEdit session
+- `Connect to Vicode`: Connect to a Vicode session
-- `Disconnect from vim-shareedit`: Disconnect from the current session
+- `Disconnect from Vicode`: Disconnect from the current session

 ### Vim Commands

-- `:ShareEditStart`: Start the WebSocket server and set environment variable
+- `:VicodeStart`: Start the WebSocket server and set environment variable
-- `:ShareEditStop`: Stop the WebSocket server and clear environment variable
+- `:VicodeStop`: Stop the WebSocket server and clear environment variable
-- `:ShareEditShowServer`: Display the current server address in the environment variable
+- `:VicodeShowServer`: Display the current server address in the environment variable
-- `:ShareEditGetPort`: Get the current server port (useful for scripting)
+- `:VicodeGetPort`: Get the current server port (useful for scripting)

 ## Notes

-- The extension automatically detects active ShareEdit sessions
+- The extension automatically detects active Vicode sessions
 - Sessions are stored in:
-  - Windows: `%APPDATA%\shareedit\sessions.json`
+  - Windows: `%APPDATA%\vicode\sessions.json`
-  - Unix: `~/.config/shareedit/sessions.json`
+  - Unix: `~/.config/vicode\sessions.json`

 ## Troubleshooting

 If you encounter connection issues:

-1. Ensure the vim-shareedit plugin is properly installed and running
+1. Ensure the Vicode plugin is properly installed and running
 2. Check if the WebSocket server is running on the specified port
 3. Try disconnecting and reconnecting to the session